 Immunity test IEC/EN 60601 test level Compliance level Electromagnetic environment - guidance Portable and mobile RF communications equipment should be used no closer to any part of iX10/iX12/iX15 Series, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Conducted 3 V {rms} 3 V {rms} Recommended separation distance RF IEC/EN 61000-4-6 Radiated RF IEC/EN 61000-4-3 150 kHz to 80 MHz 6Vrms° in ISM bands between 0.15 MHz and 80 MHz 3 V/m 80 MHz to 2.7 GHz 150 kHz to 80 MHz 6Vrms° in ISM bands between 0.15 MHz and 80 MHz 3 V/m 80 MHz to 2.7 GHz $d=1.2\sqrt{P}$ 150KHz to 80MHz $d=1.2\sqrt{P}$ 80 MHz to 800 MHz $d=2.3\sqrt{P}$ 800 MHz to 2.7 GHz See Table 1 Comply with Table 1 $d=6\sqrt{P}/\mathrm{E}$ at RF wireless communications equipment bands (Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer than 30 cm (12 inches) to any part of the monitor, including cables specified by the manufacturer).
-Where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is recommended separation distance in meters (m).

-Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey,^a should be less than the compliance level in each frequency range.^b the following symbol:
+Conducted 3 V rms 3 V rms Recommended separation distance RF IEC/EN 61000-4-6 Radiated RF IEC/EN 61000-4-3 150 kHz to 80 MHz 6Vrms c in ISM bands between 0.15 MHz and 80 MHz 3 V/m 80 MHz to 2.7 150 kHz to 80 MHz 6Vrms c in ISM bands between 0.15 MHz and 80 MHz 3 V/m 80 MHz to 2.7 GHz $d = 1.2\sqrt{P}$ 150KHz to 80MHz $d = 1.2\sqrt{P}$ 80 MHz to 800 MHz $d = 2.3\sqrt{P}$ 800 MHz to 2.7 GHz GHz See Table 1 Comply with Table 1 $d = 6\sqrt{P} / E$ at RF wireless communications equipment bands (Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer than 30 cm (12 inches) to any part of the monitor, including cables specified by the manufacturer).
+Where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
+Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey, a should be less than the compliance level in each frequency range. b Interference may occur in the vicinity of equipment marked with the following symbol: